What Are Normal Testosterone Levels By Age?

 - Testosterone levels peak in the teen years.
 When men are in their mid-thirties, testosterone levels begin to decline.

 - A healthy testosterone level depends on your age, genetics, and lifestyle.

 - If you are experiencing symptoms of low testosterone, you should test your T levels and consult a physician.

 A combination of age, genetics, and pre-existing medical conditions determines your testosterone levels.
-A younger male with healthy genes and no chronic ailments will have a higher testosterone level than an older male with ongoing medical issues.
+A guy in his 20s with healthy genes and no chronic ailments will have a higher testosterone level than a 55-year-old with ongoing medical issues.